Freedom of the press in India: Global ranking

-Targeting victims such as physical abuse against journalists and prejudice is one of the other reasons for the decline in the world ranking index.
-In 2017, the country was ranked 136 out of 180 nations, and later it declined to 138 in 2018 in the world index report.
+Targeting victims such as physical abuse against journalists and prejudice is another reason for the decline in the world ranking index.
+In 2017, the country was ranked 136 out of 180 nations and it declined to 138th in the 2018 report.

-The 2022 edition of the World Press Freedom Index, which assesses the state of journalism in 180 countries and territories, reveals that India's ranking fell from 133 in 2016 to 150 in 2021.
-Reporters Without Borders (RSF) released the Index on 3 May 2022.

 Reactions

 The Ministry of Information and Broadcasting criticised the report published by the Reporters Without Borders in 2020 citing "the surveys portray a bad picture about freedom of press in India".

 Censorship on press

+In 1956, a private bill introduced by Feroz Gandhi called Parliamentary Proceedings became a crucial law in the history of Indian press freedom, but this law was repealed by the then Indian Prime Minister Indira Gandhi during the Emergency in 1975.
+As part of the Emergency, Indira Gandhi heavily restricted the press, banning all domestic and international news, expelling many foreign journalists and correspondents and revoking the accreditation of over 40 Indian reporters.
+Many historians believe that she was intimidated by the growing criticism of her government and feared that the press was supporting the movement started by Jayaprakash Narayan.

-In 2020, the Press Council of India, a state-owned body argued that government authorities, including state police's censorship on mass media is unfavorable citing "intimidation" of journalists and the "curtailment" of press freedom.
+In 2020, the Press Council of India, a state-owned body, argued that government authorities', including state police's, censorship on mass media was unfavorable, citing "intimidation" of journalists and the "curtailment" of press freedom.
 The country's news outlets and their associated journalists were allegedly charged with sedition and criminal prosecution charges by the authorities.
 The Press Club of India (PCI) described charges against journalists as a "string of seemingly malafide actions".
 The organization claims that the federal government of India was responsible for unfavorable censorship of press and journalists.
 The International Press Institute (IPI), an international organizations dedicated to the improvement of journalistic practices, claims that the government of India is responsible for restricting journalists covering COVID-19 pandemic-related reports in the country.

 In 2020, the Ministry of Information and Broadcasting blocked the MediaOne TV temporarily for covering a news about the "mob attacks on Muslims" in the country's capital New Delhi.
 The channel was later resumed after a period of 48 hours.
 The Jammu and Kashmir Police, a law enforcement and counterinsurgency agency, often interrogate journalists while some are charged and arrested over national security reportage and nominally defamatory news stories involving government.
 The state administration of Jammu and Kashmir also indefinitely stopped giving government ads to newspapers, including Greater Kashmir and Kashmir Reader running in the Jammu Jammu and Kashmir union territory, while the federal government banned Times of India, The Hindu and Telegraph India temporarily from running government ads on their platforms.